Links Page

 They don't pretend to be patient advocates.
 They cannot help you once you have a problem, but they are trying to help those who have not yet had a problem by enabling you to file reports on providers that will help other patients learn from your experience.
 However, about the only thing that comes from efforts like these is gripes about length of time spent in the waiting room and such.
 Patients are too intimidated, mislead and discouraged to write most of what other patients need to know.

-Keep in mind that doctors can sue you if you rate rate, as in this article at ihealthbeat.org, and that that has a chilling effect on the kinds of reviews that get written.
+Keep in mind that doctors can sue you if you rate them, as in this article at ihealthbeat.org, and that that has a chilling effect on the kinds of reviews that get written.

 Rating prices of hospitals